nats-io/nats-site/content/documentation/tutorials/gnatsd-install.md

 # Install and Run NATS Server

 In this tutorial you install and run the NATS server (`gnatsd`).
 You can follow this same procedure anytime you want to run the NATS server.

 ### Install the NATS server

 There are numerous ways to install the NATS server.

+#### GitHub releases

+The latest official release binaries are always available on the [GitHub releases page](https://github.com/nats-io/gnatsd/releases).
+The following platforms are available:

+ * Linux (x86, x86_64, ARM)
+ * Windows (x86, x86_64)
+ * macOS

+**The following methods may also be used. _Please note that these methods may not install the latest released version_:**

 #### Go